 - Pour into a bowl and drizzle some olive oil on top.
 Garnish with reserved chickpeas (as is or roasted), roasted sesame seeds and a sprinkle of paprika.

-- How to roast chickpeas for the topping: Toss in some olive oil and paprika.
-Roast in the air fryer at 350 F for 5-8 minutes.
+How to roast chickpeas for the topping: Toss in some olive oil, and roast in the air fryer at 350 F for 5-8 minutes.
+You can also bake them in the oven at 350 F for 15-20 minutes.

 - Category: Dip